-Dr. Mohammad Diab, a surgeon who specializes in treating musculoskeletal conditions in children and teenagers, is chief of Pediatric Orthopedics at UCSF Benioff Children's Hospital.
-His special areas of interest are spinal deformities, including scoliosis, a side to side curvature of the spine; kyphosis, the exaggerated curve that results in a rounded or hunched.
-He's also an expert in treating dysplasia of the hip and other hip disorders in children and adolescents.
+Dr. Mohammad Diab, a surgeon who specializes in treating musculoskeletal conditions in children and teenagers, as well as residual childhood deformities in young adults, is chief of Pediatric Orthopedics at UCSF Benioff Children's Hospital San Francisco.
+His special areas of interest are spinal deformities, including scoliosis, a side to side curvature of the spine; kyphosis, the exaggerated curve that results in a rounded or hunched back; and spondylolisthesis, a slipping of one vertebra on another.
+He also is an expert in treating dysplasia of the hip and other hip disorders in children, adolescents and young adults.
+He is the author of the world-wide standard textbook, Principles of Paediatric Orthopaedics, as well as of many studies on pediatric musculoskeletal conditions.

 Diab joined UCSF in 2002, coming from the University of Washington, where he was a faculty member and where he trained in general orthopedic surgery.
-He earned a medical degree at Harvard University, where he completed a fellowship in pediatric orthopedic surgery.
+He earned his medical degree from Stanford University, and completed his pediatric orthopedic surgical training at Harvard University.
 He is a member of the American Academy of Orthopedic Surgery, American Academy of Pediatrics, American Medical Association, Pediatric Orthopedic Society of North America and Scoliosis Research Society.
-He is a professor of orthopedic surgery at UCSF.
+He is a professor of Orthopedic Surgery and Pediatrics, and holds a Chair in Medical Education, at UCSF.

 Hear an interview with Diab, who discusses vertebral body stapling for pediatric scoliosis.